d12frosted/elpa-mirror/gnu/vertico-readme.txt

 ..
 7. Tramp hostname completion

-1 Introduction
-══════════════

 Vertico provides a performant and minimalistic vertical completion UI based on the default completion system.
 The main focus of Vertico is to provide a UI which behaves /correctly/ under all circumstances.
 By reusing the built-in facilities system, Vertico achieves /full compatibility/ with built-in Emacs completion commands and completion tables.
 Vertico only provides the completion UI but aims to be highly flexible, extensible and modular.
 Additional enhancements are available as [extensions] or [complementary packages].
 The code base is small and maintainable.
 The main `vertico.el' package is only about 600 lines of code without white space and comments.

+Table of Contents
+─────────────────

+1. Features
+2. Key bindings
+3. Configuration
+..
+1. Completion styles and TAB completion
+..
+2. Completion-at-point and completion-in-region
+4. Extensions
+..
+1. Configure Vertico per command or completion category
+5. Complementary packages
+6. Child frames and Popups
+7. Alternatives
+8. Resources
+9. Contributions
+10. Problematic completion commands
+..
+1. `org-refile'
+..
+2. `org-agenda-filter'
+..
+3. `tmm-menubar'
+..
+4. `ffap-menu'
+..
+5. `completion-table-dynamic'
+..
+6. Submitting the empty string
+..
+7. Tramp hostname completion

-[extensions] See section 5
+[extensions] See section 4

-[complementary packages] See section 6
+[complementary packages] See section 5

-2 Features
+1 Features
 ══════════

   • Vertical display with arrow key navigation.
 See the [extensions] for